Admission to the University

 Student Right-to-Know and Campus Security Act 1995:

 The Student Right-to-Know and Campus Security Act increased the level of information universities must collect and provide to current and prospective students and employees and to the Department of Education.
 The first part of the act, entitled the Student Right-to- Know Act, requires colleges and universities to compile and release institution-wide graduation rates for all students, with more detailed statistical information submitted on the graduation rates of athletes.
 The graduation rate for Minnesota State Mankato new entering first year students, fall term 2011 cohort, is 48 percent.
 This percentage reflects the number of first time, full-time four-year degree seeking students either who received a baccalaureate degree within six years or an associate degree within three years.
 The 2011 cohort is the most recent one for which a six year graduation rate is available.

 Part II of the act, entitled the Campus Crime Awareness and Campus Security Act of 1990, requires colleges and universities to annually make available to all current employees and students as well as to applicants for enrollment or employment an Annual Security and Fire Safety Report.
 This report contains policy statements and crime statistics for the University.
 The policy statements address the school's policies, procedures and programs concerning safety and security.
 Three years' worth of statistics are included for certain types of crimes that were reported to have occurred on-campus, or in other University affiliated locations.
-This report is available online at www.mnsu.edu/safety.
+View the Annual Security and Fire Safety Report.
 You may also request a paper copy from University Security at 507-389-2111 or by emailing email@example.com